 the collaterals are not restored after a payment incident in accordance with Article 26 or new collateral was provided that is not compliant with the conditions specified in Article 19(3), Article 20 and Article 21.

-The Single Allocation Platform shall notify the collaterals incident to the Registered Participant by email.
+The Single Allocation Platform shall notify the collaterals incident to the Registered Participant by electronic means as specified by the Single Allocation Platform on its website.
 The Registered Participant shall increase its collaterals within two (2) Working Days from sending of the notification if this is done during Working Hours or two (2) Working Days starting from the next Working Day if sent after Working Hours.
 If the collaterals provided by the Registered Participant remains insufficient after this period, the Single Allocation Platform may suspend or terminate the Participation Agreement in accordance with Article 71 and Article 72.

 Calls on collaterals